foundry-rs/starknet-foundry/design_documents/parametrizing_tests_with_fixed_values.md

 While it is technically possible to use complex types in attributes instead of defining fixtures, handling of them in code would be quite problematic based on my limited research.

+Annotations do not seem to be type-checked at all.
+Arguments passed to annotations are returned as AST node in the compiler code.
+Handling and generating the necessary Cairo code from them is not trivial.

+Based on these conclusions, it is logical we limit our support only simple types or calls to functions, without support for nested calls, etc.

-At least initially, we do not want to support syntax with complex types.
-For example, this would not be allowed:
+For example, this syntax would not be allowed:

 ```cairo
 #[parametrize]